viraj2712/plugin-api.go.cd/source/includes/authorization/_031-search-users.md

 ## Search users

-If a plugin supports search, this message must be implemented in order for GoCD users to search for users in external authorization systems.
+If a plugin supports users search, this message must be implemented to lookup for users in an external Authorization Server through GoCD User Summary page.

 <p class='request-name-heading'>Request name</p>